All of a Sudden

 When I come home, my nerves were fractured, and yet I had to show up for a previously committed full schedule for a couple of days.
 I am so emotionally exhausted and ill equipped to respond when asked, “How was your trip?
 Did you have fun?”
 I want to scream, “NO!”
 It was not fun.
 There were high moments, but I have not had time to process the profound “all of a sudden” changes to my life, at home, yet.
 I feel confused and so far from the “peace of being” I know so well.
 Where did I go?

 Two days after arriving home, I finally have the space to go for a walk on one of my favorite beaches.
 I go early.
 There are few other souls there.
-I heave a big sigh when absorbing the look and feel of the trees and the vast ocean that lies before me.
+I heave a big sigh when absorbing the look and feel of the trees and the vast ocean that lay before me.
 I approach the water’s edge of soft lapping waves in a day-dreamy state.
 The moment the water touches my feet, a stream of energy erupts from my being and I begin to cry.
 The cry turns into a sob, a loud sob as I progress down the beach.
 Good thing there’s no one around, except the unseen ones who carry me and hold me through my mourning.

 Clarity came with that cleansing of my nervous system.
 I was grieving that life, as I knew it with my family was “over.”
 A huge sense of sadness had come over me for the loss of what was.
 I was in deep mourning.
 I cried and cried with sadness and then all at once, gratitude washed over me.
 We had come so far, my family and I. We are fortunate in so many ways.
 Now, the place I have always journeyed to, called “home,” is different, all of a sudden.
 Perhaps that is what breaks my heart wide open.
 We have had such longevity together, and much of it is over.
 It went so fast!